Skip to content

 import_model_class(model_type, class_name)

-Imports a predefined detection class by class name.
+Import a predefined detection model class by name.

 Parameters: